 - 1/8 tsp turmeric powder

-- 12 bedgi chillies(adjust to spice required)
+- 10 to 12 bedgi chillies(adjust to spice required)

 - Salt to taste